djpilot802/INTL-Webpage/script.md

 Alright everyone, thank you for a great meeting.

-We will now close the meeting with the Lord’s Prayer or a prayer of your choice.
+We will now close the meeting with a prayer of your choice.
 Please join us while on mute.

 >(Whoever picked up a chip for the most time tonight can close with a prayer - or pick someone randomly).
 _______________; will you take us out?